Must-Have Stuff for Small Spaces

 You have a mini library.
 Every book, from artsy coffee table tomes to abstract zines, are there to feed your creative fire.
 Flipping through their pages feels like entering new intergalactic dimensions—ones you might someday bring to life in your own way.

-6. A green oasis
+6. A Green Oasis

 Greenery around your small studio?
 Why not?
 You might have a cactus perched on your desk or a cascade of ivy dangling over a shelf or wall.
 It has a bit of meditative and therapeutic effect that makes you feel grounded.